Kerry Max Cook

 Kerry Max Cook (born 1956) is an American former death row inmate who was wrongfully convicted and sentenced to death for the rape and murder of 21-year-old Linda Jo Edwards in 1977.
+On June 19, 2024, the Texas Criminal Court of Appeals determined that he was actually innocent, citing a litany of prosecutorial misconduct and errors.

 Biography

 Kerry Max Cook was born in Stuttgart, West Germany, and moved to Texas with his family in 1972.
-He served over 20 years in a Texas prison on Death Row.
+He served over 20 years in a Texas prison on death row.
 Since his release, he has become an activist against the death penalty, speaking across the United States and in Europe.

 Cook wrote Chasing Justice, which was published by HarperCollins in 2008, that details his conviction, the widespread prosecutorial abuses which led to it, and the battle to prove his innocence.
 Chasing Justice was nominated for the Edgar Award by Mystery Writers of America.
 He was awarded a Soros Justice Fellowship to write the book.
 In an advance blurb for the memoir, former FBI Director and Federal Judge William S. Sessions noted, "Kerry Max Cook has written a brutal but compelling account of his 22 years on Texas’s death row for a murder he did not commit.
 The book depicts his struggles against all odds to free himself from an inept justice system that would not let go, despite mounting and eventually overwhelming evidence of his innocence.
 What is perhaps most amazing is the grace with which he now lives his life as a free man, determined to prevent others from suffering the horrors he endured."

 Cook is one of six people whose stories were dramatized in the play The Exonerated by Eric Jensen and Jessica Blank.
 This details how each individual was convicted of murder and sentenced to death, in addition to their exoneration after varying years of imprisonment.
 Cook often personally participates in the play.
 The Exonerated has been made into a film, which first aired on the CourtTV cable television station on January 27, 2005.
 Kerry Cook is portrayed by Aidan Quinn in the film.
 At the end the film fades from the actor to Cook himself who talks about his experience, his family and his book writing.